Top 10 Things to Do and See in Newport, or (Based on Our Experience)

 South Beach State Park Pond | Photo by Finetooth

-There is a paved jetty trail which is perfect for a stroll or a bike ride.
-If you want to ride but didn’t bring a bike along (like most travelers!) then lucky for you the Hospitality Center rents bikes daily during the summer months.
-Oregon State Law requires anyone under the age of 16 to wear a helmet while biking.
-If you need a helmet the Hospitality Center also sells helmets.
+There is a paved jetty trail, which is perfect for a stroll or a bike ride.
+If you want to ride but didn’t bring a bike along (like most travelers!), then lucky for you, the Hospitality Center rents bikes daily during the summer months.

 If you like to play games, there is a 9-hole disc golf course and horseshoe pits available for visitors.
 In addition, if you are traveling with children, they even have a playground area.
-You can check out discs or horse-shoes from the Hospitality Center for free.
+You can check out discs or horse shoes from the Hospitality Center for free.

-Are water activities more your speed?
-Well, they have kayak tours available to take from July through Labor-day weekend.
 This is a 2- to 3-hour trip through the freshwater marsh, beginning at the Beaver Creek Welcome Center.
-It is $20 per person and you can register online at this website.
+It is $20 per person, and you can register online at this website.

 In addition to all of the above, you can also go fishing, crabbing, or surfing.
-Of course, you can always just enjoy soaking up the sun on the beach.
+Of course, you can always enjoy soaking up the sun on the beach.
 There is no cost to enter the park, and it is open for day use year-round.
 For detailed information on park conditions or events available, you can go to their website.

 Bonus Item: Whale Watching from Depoe Bay

-Depoe Bay isn't technically in Newport but it's a short 15-minute drive so I'm including this recommendation here.
-We took a whale watching trip with famous naturalist Dr. Carrie Newell and had a blast.
-Dr. Carrie took four of us in her zodiac, got us near two of "her" whales (she's been researching them for decades and does know them personally) and to see some sea lions as well.
+Dr. Carrie took four of us in her zodiac, got us near two of "her" whales (she's been researching them for decades and does know them personally), and saw some sea lions as well.

 This is Dr. Carrie's web page if you want to try out her tours.
 In terms of location, they work very well for anyone staying in Newport.